Resident Assistant and Community Coordinator Positions

 Application Requirements - click here!

-All inquiries regarding Resident Assistant and Community Coordinator positions with Residence Education and Housing Services should be directed to firstname.lastname@example.org.
+All inquiries regarding RA and CC positions with Residence Education and Housing Services should be directed to firstname.lastname@example.org.

 - Brody Neighborhood